 – C, standing at the chair, says the Prayer after Communion.
 The blessing and dismissal are omitted.

 8. The Transfer of the Most Blessed Sacrament

 – C removes his chasuble (which is draped over the chair) and puts on a cope brought by a server from the credence table.

 – Because they will lead the procession, cb go to the very front of the sanctuary and wait there, facing the altar.

 – C approach the altar. th and bo approach C who prepares and blesses the incense as usual.
-C kneels down and incenses the Blessed Sacrament three times.
+C kneels down and incenses the Blessed Sacrament with three double swings.

 – ms takes the white humeral veil from the credence table to C and C puts on the humeral veil.
 C rises, takes the ciborium, and covers it with the ends of the veil.

 – candles and lights in the altar of repose are lit by altar servers.